jotaah123/secthemall/README.md

 ## Authentication
-Once you have successfully completed the registration, the first time you run the client it will ask you to enter your username, password and a server alias.
+Once you have completed the registration, the first time you run the client it will ask you to enter your username, password and a server alias.
-Server alias is a unique name that you choose for your server and it will be assigned to all the events collected from that server.
+Server alias is a unique name that you choose for your server, and it will be assigned to all the events collected from that server.
 An alias could be, for example, something like "my-webserver" or "database1" or "my-application-node1".

 A valid alias can contain the following characters: